motion/orbit/notes/next.md

 - email list email
 - remove confluence
 - make onboarding encourage adding more integrations
-- only have them download .app and auto move to apps folder
-- slack orbit-fam #revolution
 - close orbit while oauth open so it doesnt cover it
 - better show the panes on onboard
 - after onboard "what can i do / search?"